Salable/node-sdk/docs/versioned_docs/version-3.2.0/usage/update.md

 # Update Usage

-This method updates a plan's usage
+Increments usage count on a License

 ## Code Sample